Xalatan Side Effects

 Generic Name: latanoprost ophthalmic

-Note: This document contains side effect information about latanoprost ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Xalatan.
+Note: This page contains side effects data for the generic drug latanoprost ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Xalatan.

 For the Consumer